 5.26.2 Potential Service Requirements

+Void.

 Subject to operator’s policy, the 3GPP network shall provide a mechanism such that a specific traffic type (from a specific application or service) to/from a UE can be routed via specific RAN nodes, and traffic in one RAN node can be offloaded towards a defined IP network close to the UE's point of attachment to the access network, while other traffic type to/from that same UE is not offloaded.